interlockjs/interlock/docs/extensibility.md

 ## updateModuleHash

+This Pluggable's definition can be found [here](../src/compile/modules/hash.js#L5-L15).

+## updateRequires

-This Pluggable's definition can be found [here](../src/compile/modules/hash.js#L5-L17).
+This Pluggable's definition can be found [here](../src/compile/modules/update-requires.js#L6-L27).